koakh/NestJsPackageJwtAuthenticationLdap/NOTES.md

 # wait for...in debug console
 [NestApplication] Nest application successfully started +2ms
 ```

+> ALWAYS but ALWAYS use right paths without any simbolic links, see above the right path, and test a breakpoint asap

 > to debug use `launch.json` with [F5] ("Attach to Process")